Milton K. Cummings: Cotton broker and investor

 In his early 20s, Cummings worked in the Shelby Fletcher Brokerage firm and learned the cotton brokering business during the Great Depression.
 In 1936, Fletcher suddenly died and left $5,000 for Cummings in his will.
 Using this inheritance, at age 25 he opened a brokerage.
 Madison and Limestone Counties in northern Alabama were (and still are) two of the largest cotton producers in the state.
 Cummings soon became well known to the farmers, buying their bailed cotton and selling it to the huge spinning and weaving cotton mills in Huntsville.
 Respected by all of the people involved as an 'honest broker,' Cummings was soon the most successful cotton merchant in the region.

 In 1953, Cummings became dissatisfied with cotton brokering.
 In his words, “I didn't feel that President Eisenhower, Agriculture Secretary Benson, or even the American farmer really understood the agricultural problems of the day.
 Their policy showed they favored lower farm prices and uncontrolled production, inviting disaster for cotton, and for farmers in general.”
 His projection was verified by declining cotton profitability.

-Convinced that he should change from brokering to investing, Cummings, starting in 1953, devoted his financial expertise to managing personal investments in the stock market.
-For the next several years, with his own stock ticker and constant attention to the market, he exhibited a genius for buying and selling at just the right time.
-In this, Cummings was highly successful and soon amassed a considerable fortune.
+Cummings became convinced that he should move from cotton brokering to investing.
+He devoted his financial expertise to managing personal investments in the stock market, setting up his own stock ticker.
+For the next several years, he paid constant attention to the market and soon amassed a considerable fortune.